ehharding/Angular-Laws/.github/CONTRIBUTING.md

 # Contributing To Pocket Fic

-For information on contributing to Pocket Fic, please see the [README](https://github.com/ehharding/Pocket-Fic/blob/main/.github/README.md).
+For information on contributing to Pocket Fic, please see [README](https://github.com/ehharding/Pocket-Fic/blob/main/.github/README.md).